haozhg/oml/README.md

 For more details, see this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329).

 ### Unknown dynamical system
-Suppose we have a (discrete) nonlinear and time-varying system
+Suppose we have a (discrete) nonlinear and time-varying system ([wikipedia](https://en.wikipedia.org/wiki/State-space_representation))
 - x(k+1) = f(t(k), x(k), u(k))
 - y(k) = g(t(k), x(k), u(k))

 and we have measurements x(k), u(k), y(k) for k = 0,1,...T

 ### Online linear model learning
-We would like to learn an adaptive linear model
+We would like to learn an adaptive linear model ([wikipedia](https://en.wikipedia.org/wiki/State-space_representation))
 - x(k+1) = A*x(k) + B*u(k)
 - y(k) = C*x(k) + D*u(k)

 that fits the observation optimally.
 Based on Taylor expansion, any nonlinear/time-varying system is linear locally.
-Also, there are many tools for linear control, e.g, LQR, Kalman filter.
+Also, there are many tools for linear control, e.g, [LQR](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator), [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
 However, we need to update this linear model efficiently in real-time whenever new measurement becomes available.

 The problem can be formulated as an optimization problem, and at each time step k we need to solve a related but slightly different optimization problem.
 The optimal algorithm is achived through efficient reformulation of the problem.
 This package implements this algorithm, and for more detail pls refer to this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329).